ermiasgelaye/Yelp-Challenge/README.md

 ## Tasks:
 * Data sources: Get and store the data by using Yelp API, Google Geolocation API
   * scope of analysis:
-   - locations: cities and the surrounding suburban areas
+   	- locations (?): cities and the surrounding suburban areas
-   - years
 * Data cleaning: Clean the irrelevant data present in all the files and store them in a new and cleaned dataframe.
 * Statistical analysis: Identify the relevant details that can be analyzed with the help of data that is already given in the dataset.
   * Identify the overall quality of the business by considering the average star rating.
   * Perform the data analysis and compare the average star rating and number of reviews of that business which identified as a sucessful restaurant.
   * Conducting coorelation and regression testing on review count vs star rating.
   * Heat Map of Restaurant in a map - based on the average reviews and rating.
   * Create a statistical summary of the dataset
-* Make ppt slides: contents included
+* Make ppt slides: contents to be included:
 	 - title
 	 - background (introduction)
  	 - main questions/objectives
 	 - scope of analysis: locations, years
  	 - data sources
  	 - cleanup process & data exploration
  	 - data analysis process
  	 - statistics summary (graphs & charts)
 	 - insights and conclusions drawn from the data analysis

 ## Dataset